sainathnallagonda/blood-test-analyzer-debug/README.md

 - Uploaded files are saved temporarily and deleted after processing.
 - All analysis results are stored in `analysis_results.db` (SQLite).
 - For any issues, check the logs of the FastAPI server and Celery worker.

----

-## 📬 Submission
-- Ensure your repository contains only the necessary code, this README, and a `.gitignore` for Python/SQLite/OS files.
-- Push to GitHub and submit your repository link.